Communication Infrastructure: Preparing for Chaos

 Why Ham Radio?

-In my opinion, Ham Radio in probably one of the most viable forms of communication during a crisis situation.
+Ham Radio in probably one of the most viable forms of communication during any crisis situation.
 During the initial stages of a disaster, Ham Radio operators are often the only line of communication into or out of the affected area.

-If your serious about emergency communications, I advise reading one of our many articles on Ham Radio.
+If you’re serious about emergency communications, I advise reading one of our many articles on Ham Radio.

 In a survival situation, knowledge is going to be a critical factor in determining the outcome of your situation.
 Don’t underestimate the power of communication, and the importance of staying informed.